Dunster: Landmarks

-Dunster, in Exmoor National Park, has many listed buildings including 200 Grade II, two Grade I and two Grade II*.
+Dunster lies within Exmoor National Park and has many listed buildings, including 200 Grade II, two Grade II* and two Grade I.

 The 17th century Yarn Market is a market cross which was probably built in 1609 by the Luttrell family who were the local lords of the manor to maintain the importance of the village as a market, particularly for wool and cloth.
 The Yarn Market is an octagonal building constructed around a central pier.
 The tiled roof provides shelter from the rain.
 The building contains a hole in one of the roof beams, a result of cannon fire in the Civil War.
 A bell at the top was rung to indicate the start of trading.

 Nearby was an older cross known as the Butter Cross which was constructed in the late 14th or early 15th century and once stood in the High Street, possibly at the southern end of the high street, and was moved to its current location on the edge of the village possibly in 1825, however a drawing by J. M. W. Turner made in 1811 suggests it was in its present position by then.
 The site where the cross now stands was leveled in 1776 by workman, paid by Henry Fownes Luttrell, and it may have been on this occasion that the cross was moved.
 The cross has an octagonal base and polygonal shaft, however the head of the cross has been lost.
 It stands on a small area of raised ground on a plinth.
 The socket stone is 0.85 m wide and 0.5 m high.
 The surviving shaft is 1.1 m high and changes from square to octagonal as it rises.
 There is an inscription on the northern face which says "WC, 1871, WS" recording a restoration.
 It is in the care of English Heritage for the state and managed by the National Trust.